 The System has a deferred compensation plan for the benefit of its eligible employees under Section 457 of the Internal Revenue Code of 1954.
-The assets in the Deferred Compensation Plan, which is not recorded in the accompanying statements of net position, are not subject to creditors.
-The Deferred Compensation Plan assets at September 30, 2023, were approximately \$146 million.
+The assets in the Deferred Compensation Plan, which are not recorded in the accompanying statements of net position, are not subject to creditors.
+The Deferred Compensation Plan assets at September 30, 2024 and 2023 were approximately \$178 million and \$146 million, respectively.

-Note 10: Other Postemployment Benefits (OPEB) Healthcare Plan
+Note 10.
+Other Postemployment Benefits (OPEB) Healthcare Plan